datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 Now let's say you _did_ answer properly at some point.
 Well, you'll still have to answer this question right every single time you're being asked, for the rest of your life, or else you'll be thrown in a long chain of rebirths as a fox.
 What's the point of being suddenly enlightened if you're still stuck with the possibility of being thrown in hell at every single corner, if you're still stuck within a reality that very much sounds aligned with the view of gradual enlightenment.

 "**Huang-po went up to Paichang and slapped him in the face**" - If previously it sounded like the reward for the old man's original answer was to be thrown in rebirths, here it sounds like the reward for Hyakujo's answer is to be slapped in the face.
 Is Sudden enlightenment, as a view, not "more true" than gradual?.
 The (Could it be the meaning of Wumen's verses _"a thousand mistakes, ten thousand mistakes"_?).
-Between us, if I can pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
+If I can pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
 So, could we just say sudden enlightenment is "less wrong" than gradual enlightenment?

 ### What if we could hold both together?